sassoftware/viya4-iac-gcp/docs/CONFIG-VARS.md

 > **Important:** Per [GCP documentation](https://docs.cloud.google.com/netapp/volumes/docs/configure-and-use/storage-pools/overview#availability), zone-redundant (regional) storage pools are **only** supported by the **`FLEX`** service level (Flex Unified and Flex File). `STANDARD`, `PREMIUM`, and `EXTREME` service levels are **zonal only** and do not support regional/zone-redundant pools.

 To enable zone redundancy, set `netapp_service_level = "FLEX"` and ensure `default_nodepool_locations` contains at least 2 zones.
 The `FLEX` service level is available in all major GCP regions.
+If you omit multi-zone node locations (or provide a single zone), `storage_type="ha"` remains valid and behaves as single-zone NetApp.

 | Service Level | Zone Redundancy (Regional Pool) | Notes |
 | :--- | :--- | :--- |